All Episodes

 I wasn't going to waste anybody's time until if somebody brought it up, which she did.

-So it's out there and it's it's just laughable.
+So it's out there, and it's just laughable.

-It is it is more sign of desperation, more sign of crackup taking place on the left.
+It is more sign of desperation, more sign of crackup taking place on the left.

-It it derives folks, it stamps in their own inability to explain their demise.
+It stems from their own inability to explain their demise.

 So it has to be due to us.

-Bush steals votes, doesn't count hanging chads, gets the Supreme Court to get rid of Al Gore, uh messes the voting machines in Ohio, uh gets talk radio all right wing because it corrupts management to do so.
+Bush steals votes, doesn't count hanging Chads, gets the Supreme Court to get rid of Al Gore, messes the voting machines in Ohio, gets talk radio all-right wing because it corrupts management to do so.

 They just can't get a break.

-I mean, ever the deck is so stacked against them.
+I mean, the deck is so stacked against them.

 You're genetic bigots, sexists, homophobes, all of this.

-That is why Senator Kennedy's staff can be informed that Joe Alito is never found in favor of a minority defendant and believe it without researching it.
+That is why Senator Kennedy's staff can be informed that Judge Alito is never found in favor of a minority defendant and believe it without researching it.

 Because they look at him as just one of us.

-And they they can't figure out why they're losing.
+And they can't figure out why they're losing.

-So that it has to be some sort of genetic disorder that they, the sane, simply can't deal with and uh analyze defeat and overcome.
+So it has to be some sort of genetic disorder that they, the sane, simply can't deal with and analyze, defeat, and overcome.

 We'll be back in a moment.